 I understand.
 So what would this band have to do to gain more momentum?
 Live gigs?
 Merch?

-Merchandise can be tricky because their audience is so spread out, having many immigrants and are generally economically challenged.
-But there's also the fact that where most of the Amazighs live, there's hardly any music industry support.
+Merchandise can be tricky because their audience is so spread out, consisting mainly of immigrants and are generally economically challenged.
+But there’s also the fact that where most of the Amazighs live, there’s hardly any music industry support.
 But there are problems on the other side of the spectrum also.
 Aziza Brahim is a successful Sawhari artist whose 2014 album, Soutak, I recorded under Chris Ekhmann, and it went #1 on the European World Music Charts.
-It has the longest record ever on the chart during it's time.
-The label, Glitterbeat Records, won the "Best Label Award" at the World Music Expo that year, and has consistently won each year since then, thanks to their work with Aziza Brahim, who now lives in Barcelona and is able to make a living off her music.
+It has the longest record ever on the chart.
+The label, Glitterbeat Records, won the “Best Label Award” at the World Music Expo that year, and has consistently won each year since then, thanks to their work with Aziza Brahim, who now lives in Barcelona and is able to make a living off her music.
 How does she manage?
 By not playing in Barcelona.
 She became famous in Central Europe.
-So because she appealed to a different market, she's now making a living, and her listeners in Europe are mainly Europeans, not the Sahrawis who mainly live in the desert.
+So because she appealed to a different market, she’s now making a living, and her listeners in Europe are primarily Europeans, not the Sahrawis who live in the desert.
 Frankly, they live in refugee camps, which is one of the big shames of Spanish colonialism, since the Spanish left them to rot after pulling out of that area, and Morocco has kept the camps going, which are the longest standing refugee camps in the world.

 From what you’ve said, it seems Barcelona has many problems with it’s music industry, despite the generally high level of wealth seen around the city.
 What does the local record label situation look like here?
 If a label gives free recording sessions to an artist they believe in, so that they can record an album, then the artist will have gotten over the initial hump of financing their project.
 What then?
 Now they have a record.
 What’s so hard about promoting it?
 Can’t labels in Barcelona even do that?